 New Ways To Use Natural Light

 In more casual dining areas the option of utilizing natural lights is a great way to change the mood of a room.
 Rooms not necessarily intended for night dining, like a breakfast area, or even a more formal luncheon room are great options for this.
 A lamp in the back round would be all that would be necessary to give even a night lighting in theses rooms.

-The dining area below is a great example of a space that is probably only used for breakfast dining.
+A dining area is a great example of a space that is probably only used for breakfast dining.
 Fresh light and fresh air couldn’t be a more delightful way to start your day.

-The lunch dining scene featured here utilizes how much natural light and the right colors can really open a space and make a room feel light.
+A lunch dining use natural light and the right colors to really open a space and make a room feel light.
 It’s slightly more formal than a breakfast scene, but a room with a window like this could inspire several different options.
 And if you want to do any night dining here, why not go by candlelight.

-This outdoor dining emphasizes perfect usage of natural lighting so you can ditch the chandelier, but it’s still so enclosed that can still be utilized during the night since the fireplace has been so conveniently placed for night time dining.
+An outdoor dining experience emphasizes perfect usage of natural lighting so you can ditch the chandelier, but it’s still so enclosed that can still be utilized during the night since the fireplace has been so conveniently placed for night time dining.

 Use Your Walls

 There is still the option of formal dining without a sparkling chandelier in your dining room.
-Keep things low lighted and intimate like this picture below.
-An elegantly style room that uses wall lamps and candles to light this room.
+Keep things low lighted and intimate with an elegantly style room that uses wall lamps and candles to light this room.